Prepare for College at Your Own Pace

 It may take 2 to 4 weeks for an admissions decision to be made once the application is complete.
 You will receive an email once an admissions decision has been made.

-- For the Fall Session, students will start their course on September 1.
-September 15 or October 5.
+- For the Winter Session, students will start their course on January 24th or 31st.
 In order to be eligible to be enrolled for a particular start date, the application must be COMPLETE no less than 5 days prior to the start date.

 Many Online AP® courses have prerequisites.
 Please read the course description carefully.